From BR Bullpen

 Biographical Information

 Dan Rohn is a long-time minor-league manager who played 3 seasons in the major leagues.
 After a cup of coffee with the 1983 Chicago Cubs, he was part of the 1984 Chicago Cubs who brought home the first championship since 1945.
+In 1983, he was the last player until Paulo Orlando in 2015 to hit at least one triple in his first two big league games.
 He also appeared briefly with the 1986 Cleveland Indians.

 He was a three-sport athlete in high school in Michigan, and his time at Central Michigan University overlapped with that of Chris Knapp.
 In addition to his time with the Cubs and Indians, he also played in the minor league organizations of the Oakland Athletics and the Texas Rangers.